Ugrashravas/paniniprotocol/docs/chronology.md

 ### Initial "Rebuttals" That Exposed the Blueprint
 ***09-10 July 2025***

 Two days after the decipherment, the responses began to shift from knee-jerk dismissal to actual engagement.
-But most critiques ended up questioning assumptions that were straight out of Yajnadevam’s own method — effectively dismantling the very thesis they were trying to defend.
+But most critiques ended up questioning assumptions that were straight out of Yajnadevam’s own method—effectively dismantling the very thesis they were trying to defend.

 For example, Yajnadevam claimed that my unicity distance was "[much larger than the constitution, perhaps much much larger](https://x.com/yajnadevam/status/1942967993727685117)", without providing a number or even a formula.
 Ironically, I had computed the unicity distance [using the same method in his draft](https://x.com/Ugrashravas/status/1942958003860435445), making the objection an inadvertent admission that his formula was flawed.
 He would later concede this in opaque terms: